mui/toolpad/docs/data/toolpad/core/introduction/integration.md

 :::info
 The `AppRouterCacheProvider` component is not required to use Toolpad Core, but it's recommended to use it to ensure that the styles are appended to the `<head>` and not rendering in the `<body>`.

 See the [Material UI Next.js integration docs](https://mui.com/material-ui/integrations/nextjs/) for more details.
 :::

 ### 2. Create a dashboard layout

-Create a layout file for your dashboard pages (e.g., `app/(dashboard)/layout.tsx`):
+Create a layout file for your dashboard pages (for example, `app/(dashboard)/layout.tsx`):

 ```tsx title="app/(dashboard)/layout.tsx"
 import * as React from 'react';